SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam] members have the courage[ScrumValues,Courage] to do the right thing, to work on tough problems.

 These values[ScrumValues] give direction to the Scrum Team[ScrumTeam] with regard to their work, actions, and behavior.
-The decisions that are made, the steps taken, and the way Scrum is used should reinforce these values[ScrumValues], not diminish or undermine them[ScrumValues].[Management]
+The decisions that are made, the steps taken, and the way Scrum is used should reinforce these values[ScrumValues], not diminish or undermine them[ScrumValues].[Management,Risk]
 The Scrum Team[ScrumTeam] members learn[Learn] and explore the values[ScrumValues] as they[ScrumTeam] work with the Scrum events[ScrumEvents] and artifacts[ScrumArtifacts].
 When these values[ScrumValues] are embodied by the Scrum Team[ScrumTeam] and the people they[ExternalPeople] work with, the empirical[Empiricism] Scrum pillars of transparency[ScrumPillars,Transparency], inspection[ScrumPillars,Inspection], and adaptation[ScrumPillars,Adaptation] come to life building trust.